Error Handling Quiz

 Correct!

 Catching specific exceptions lets you handle known errors appropriately while allowing unexpected errors to surface.
-Broad catches can hide bugs and make debugging difficult.
+Broad catches can silently swallow bugs, making them extremely hard to diagnose.
+Python does not auto-log exceptions based on specificity.

 Incorrect

 Catching specific exceptions lets you handle known errors appropriately while allowing unexpected errors to surface.
-Broad catches can hide bugs and make debugging difficult.
+Broad catches can silently swallow bugs, making them extremely hard to diagnose.
+Python does not auto-log exceptions based on specificity.

 Think about what happens when you catch errors you don’t know how to handle.